OrionAI/EVA4-Phase-2/README.md

 ## Deploying over AWS

-Deploying a pre-trained ResNet-34 model on AWS Lambda
+Deploying a pre-trained ResNet-34 model on AWS Lambda.
+To see the code go [here](01%20-%20Deploying%20over%20AWS).